Cook a ‘Marriage Stew’ in Your Casserole of Life

-6/29/1989 During the past year or two I’ve given a number of talks on marriage to a variety of groups.
-One reason I enjoy doing it is that I learn a great deal from the questions and comments from those who attend.
+Published June 29, 1989.
+During the past year or two I’ve given several talks on marriage to a variety of groups.
+One reason I enjoy speaking is I learn a great deal from the questions and comments of those who attend.
 Marriage in the United States is not only surviving but seems to be thriving in many communities.

-A few weeks ago I was in San Jose, Calif., giving a speech on marriage.
-I did my lengthy best for an hour and 15 minutes, and when I was finished Robertine C Wood came up to talk to me.
+A few weeks ago, I was in San Jose, California, giving a speech on marriage.
+I did my lengthy best for an hour and 15 minutes, and when I was finished, Robertine C. Wood came up to talk to me.
 She said she enjoyed my talk but said she had a much simpler little recipe she and her husband had followed for many years in their marriage.
-She wanted to share it with me so I looked at the page, simply titled “Marriage stew.”
-What has worked for Robertine and her husband for many years of marriage has to have some value so I asked her if I could take it back with m to Utah and print it in one of my newspaper columns.
-She graciously agreed, and here is “Marriage Stew by Will Mercier.
-(I‘m not sure who Will Mercier is, so if any of our readers are aware of his identity please write and let me know so we can give him full credit for his recipe.
+She wanted to share it with me and handed me a printed page.
+I looked at the paper, simply titled “Marriage stew.”
+What has worked for Robertine and her husband for many years of marriage has to have some value, so I asked if I could take it back with me to Utah and print it in one of my newspaper columns.
+She graciously agreed, and here it is—“Marriage Stew by Will Mercier.
+(I‘m not sure who Will Mercier is.
+If any of our readers are aware of his identity please write and let me know, so we can give him full credit for his recipe.)

 (Two full servings)

 Plenty of honest friendship

 With the above ingredients on hand, let’s get started on our happy chore of putting together a good, wholesome, healthy marriage stew.

 First, combine the two concerned persons with the two cups of love in an adequate, comfortable mixing area.
 Next, blend in the understanding and patience and beat lightly with a spoon made of laughter until the mixture is smooth and fluffy.